-The high number of residential rooftop solar on the network has shifted the daily minimum demand on the network from a night time minimum to a daytime minimum.
-Historically, Energex's minimum demand occurred in the late evening/ early morning with the lowest overnight minimum demand recorded in 2002 with a low of 1,147MW.
+The high number of residential rooftop solar on the network along with forecast installations has shifted the daily minimum demand on the network from a night-time minimum to a daytime minimum.
+Historically, Energex minimum demand occurred in the late evening/early morning with the lowest overnight minimum demand recorded in 2002 with a low of 1,147MW.
 This record has now been surpassed with a daytime minimum which occurred on Sunday, 1 October 2023 with a minimum of 240MW.